mit-pkir/beyond-rubrics/modules/setting context/_posts/2000-01-02-TTT-Superpower-Hour.md

 1. Pick one of the inventions from the basket and have a short conversation *(5 min)*:
   - What special skills or mindsets did the person or team who invented it have?
   - Referring to the Maker Elements posters for **Social Scaffolding** & **Troubleshooting**, how might these skills have been used in developing the invention?
-2. Now watch the story of [Victoria Velez, biomedical engineer](https://youtu.be/kcAJKLOdrB4){:target="_blank"} As you watch, write down examples of the two Maker Elements that you hear in Victoria’s story. *(5 min)*
+2. Now watch the story of [Victoria Velez, biomedical engineer](https://youtu.be/kcAJKLOdrB4){:target="_blank"}.
+As you watch, write down examples of the two Maker Elements that you hear in Victoria’s story.
 3. As a small group, or working individually, create a superhero cape for Victoria.
 The cape should represent how Victoria uses Social Scaffolding & Troubleshooting. *(15 min)*
 4. Share your capes with the group, and discuss *(15 min)*:
   - What is similar about the different capes?
 What is different?